 Every Control Relay has a Contact type such as SPST-NO but what does it means?

 Poles represent the number of circuits controlled by a switch.

 Throws represent the number of positions the switch can adopt.

-Single Pole Single Throw, SPST, have two terminals which can be connected and disconnected.
-Including two for the coil ,such a relay has four terminals in total.
+Single Pole Single Throw, SPST, has two terminals which can be connected and disconnected.
+Including two for the coil, such a relay has four terminals in total.

 Double Pole Double Throw, DPDT is equal to two SPDT activated by a single coil.
 Including two for the coil, this relay has 8 terminals in total.

 Difference between Normally Open (NO) and Normally Closed (NC) contacts

 NO contacts allow current when the relay is energized.
 This means when there is voltage, the contact closes and allows current to flow through.

 NC contacts allow current when the relay is not energized.
 Opposite to NO, NC contact opens and interrupts the current flow.

 *Change Over (CO) is the same as Double Throw (DT) relay.